Stephanie A. White, PhD

 Professor Ikuko Teramitsu Smith

-Ikuko was the first student to complete her doctoral degree in the lab earning a PhD in Molecular, Cellular and Integrative Physiology.
+Ikuko was the first student to complete her doctoral degree in the lab and in her program, earning a PhD in Molecular, Cellular and Integrative Physiology.
 She demonstrated that FoxP2 is regulated by singing in Area X. She is currently an Assistant Professor at UC Santa Barbara.